ReneOlsthoorn/Ground/README.md

 ### GroundSideLibrary
 There is a lot of C code in the world.
-C is practically the base of all major operating systems like Unix, Windows, Linux, BSD and macOS.
+C is practically the base of all major operating systems like Unix, Windows, Linux, BSD and MacOS.
 A lot of C libraries do an excellent job.
-For instance the unpacking of a .PNG file can be done with existing C libraries.
+For instance the unpacking of a ```.PNG``` file can be done with existing C libraries.
 The ```GroundSideLibrary``` is a .DLL which contains all that C code and creates an interface for it.